 Maybe more browsers could help us out with that part.

-The browser can have its tabs back, but I want to keep my progress.
+The browser can have its tabs back, and even the whole tab model back, but I want to keep my progress.

 Introduction to than Ward Flen, lang whem →